 Depending on the size of the estate and who the beneficiaries are there may be a liability to pay Inheritance Tax.

 For more information, you can speak to our Estate Administration Service on 0800 056 0171.
 Lines are open Monday to Friday, 9am - 5pm, or contact your local tax office directly or visit the HMRC website.

 If the person who has died leaves a Will, the person or people named as executors act as personal representatives of the person who has died and take legal responsibility for carrying out the instructions in the Will, and dealing with the money and property, known as the estate.
 In Scotland the personal representatives are known as executor-nominate when there is a Will.

-If the person who has died didn’t leave a Will this is called intestate.
+If the person who has died didn’t leave a Will this is called intestacy.
 The law sets out who should inherit the estate.
 You may need to apply for authority to be the administrator of the estate.
-The administrators will act as personal representatives of the person who has died and take legal responsibility of the estate.
+The administrators will act as personal representatives of the person who has died and take legal responsibility for the estate.
 In Scotland the personal representatives are known as executor dative when there isn’t a Will.